Join one of our cutting-edge webinars and discuss topics related to culture, business, and innovation.

 In this webinar, our expert speakers will guide you through the intricacies of doing business in the Middle East.
 Amer Bitar and Omar Shroof will talk about the cultural aspects of doing business in this region as well as the innovation environment and trends.

 This webinar was organised in collaboration with the Chamber of Commerce in Luxembourg, Enterprise Europe Network, B2Fair, and Expo2020 Dubai UAE-Luxembourg as a part of the Virtual follow -up day of the Connecting Business, Creating Growth Dubai World Expo 2020.

-In this webinar, we will explore Kenya's changing economic landscape, highlighting how international firms or organisations can benefit from emerging opportunities and what intercultural differences they need to be mindful of while entering the market.
-We are thrilled to welcome speakers Okey Okere, VP of Hofstede Insights Africa, Erick Ngala, cross-industry business advisor in Kenya, and Bob van der Bijl, Managing Director at ABC Advisory and Consultancy Limited, to our CUBE IN webinar.
-Our speakers will guide you through the important issues impacting effective business transactions and international collaborations between Kenya and European countries.
+In this webinar, we have explored Kenya's changing economic landscape, highlighting how international firms or organisations can benefit from emerging opportunities and what intercultural differences they need to be mindful of while entering the market.
+Watch the recording where our speakers Okey Okere, VP of Hofstede Insights Africa, Erick Ngala, cross-industry business advisor in Kenya, and Bob van der Bijl, Managing Director at ABC Advisory and Consultancy Limited, will guide you through the important issues impacting effective business transactions and international collaborations between Kenya and European countries.

-The webinar is organised in collaboration with EEN, HIBO and NABC.
+The webinar was organised in collaboration with EEN, HIBO and NABC.